 This all began when another Facebook friend sent a clip of a piano trio playing a heartfelt ‘La Bella Cubana’, a 19th century Cuban song by José White in an exquisite arrangement by Guerra.
 Several Facebook and email messages followed in both directions, after which I sat down to listen to Yalil Guerra’s String Quartet No. 3, “In Memoriam Ludwig van Beethoven” (https://youtu.be/R9AfDfAIBck)

 Yalil Guerra has the talent to straddle comfortably two musical worlds.
 His String Quartet No. 3 has its musical roots in 20th century atonality.
-It is an elegantly constructed composition that provides its players with a full workout and that clearly belongs in the realm of contemporary art music.
-Contemporary and filled with intricacy and the asperities that occupy stage center in the world of post Schoenberg musical composition, yet eminently accessible.
+It is an elegantly constructed composition that provides its players with a full workout and that clearly belongs in the realm of contemporary art music, filled as it is with intricacy and the asperities that occupy stage center in the world of post Schoenberg musical composition, yet eminently accessible.

-Turn that sizzling page to another Havana inspired piece: OLD HAVANA: https://youtu.be/EDiJqURDWeA and you will hear yet another facet of his musical prism: the deeply melancholy sound of another one of us islanders who can’t quite get homesickness out of his heart.
+Turn that sizzling page to another Havana inspired piece: OLD HAVANA: https://youtu.be/EDiJqURDWeA and you will hear yet another facet of his musical prism: the deeply melancholy sound of another one of those Caribbean islanders who can’t quite get homesickness out of his heart.

 I am happy to have found Yalil Guerra, the friend and over the Havana moon to have discovered his quintessentially Cuban music.